Fighting Fiction with Facts: Your Quick Guide to Narrative Attacks

 In this guide, we’ll cover the basics around a narrative attack, the difference between misinformation and disinformation, when to respond to an attack, and a glossary of common terms.

 False narratives have been around for centuries, once the mainstay of militaries seeking to trick their adversaries during war.
-But narrative attacks have exited the conventional battlefield, opening a new front on social and traditional media, online forums, and blogs, with actors such as influencers, biased or lazy journalists, disgruntled employees, and activists amplifying misinformation and disinformation during each attack.
+But narrative attacks have exited the conventional battlefield, opening a new front on social and traditional media, online forums, and blogs, with actors such as influencers, biased or lazy journalists, disgruntled employees, and activists amplifying narrative attacks.
 The aftermath of a narrative attack is littered with financial distress, poor press, internal and external distrust, and a destroyed brand reputation.
 The impacts of these attacks can last for decades.

 But what exactly is a narrative attack, and how do they happen?
-In this guide, we’ll cover the basics around a narrative attack, the difference between misinformation and disinformation, when to respond to an attack, and a glossary of common terms.
+In this guide, we’ll cover the basics around a narrative attack, the difference between narrative attacks, when to respond to an attack, and a glossary of common terms.

 What is a Narrative Attack?